nxp-imx/ethos-u-vela/README.md

 (EXPERIMENTAL).

 ## TensorFlow Support
+Vela is tested by comparing the numerical behaviour of the optimised operators against that of the corresponding TensorFlow Lite reference kernels.
+The following list indicates which version is used for comparison:

 * Vela 3.9.0 to current supports TensorFlow 2.12
 * Vela 3.8.0 supports TensorFlow 2.11
 * Vela 3.6.0 to 3.7.0 supports TensorFlow 2.10